NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 	// and set it back

   // Get the slotmap in relation catalog, update it by marking the slot as free(use SLOT_UNOCCUPIED) and set it back.
+    /*** Updating the Relation Cache Table ***/

-    /** Update relation catalog record entry in the relation catalog (i.e number of records in relation catalog is decreased by 1) **/
+    /** Update relation catalog record entry (number of records in relation catalog is decreased by 1) **/
-	// Hint: call getRecord method by using the slot number used by relcat (RELCAT_SLOTNUM_FOR_RELCAT)
+    // Hint: Get the entry corresponding to relation catalog from the relation cache and update the number of records
+    // and set it back
+    RelCatEntry relCatEntryForRelcat;
+    RelCacheTable::getRelCatEntry(RELCAT_RELID, &relCatEntryForRelcat);
+    relCatEntryForRelcat.numRecs = relCatEntryForRelcat.numRecs - 1;
+    RelCacheTable::setRelCatEntry(RELCAT_RELID, &relCatEntryForRelcat);

-	/** Update attribute catalog entry in the relation catalog (i.e number of records in attribute catalog is decreased by num_attrs) **/
+    /** Update attribute catalog entry (number of records in attribute catalog is decreased by numAttrs) **/
+    // Hint: Get the entry corresponding to attribute catalog from the relation cache and update the number of records
+    // and set it back
+    RelCatEntry relCatEntryForAttrcat;
+    RelCacheTable::getRelCatEntry(ATTRCAT_RELID, &relCatEntryForAttrcat);
+    relCatEntryForAttrcat.numRecs = relCatEntryForAttrcat.numRecs - numAttrs;
+    RelCacheTable::setRelCatEntry(RELCAT_RELID, &relCatEntryForAttrcat);

 	// return SUCCESS;
 }